On average hitting time and Kemeny's constant for weighted trees: Abstract

 \section{Abstract}

 For a connected graph $G$, the average hitting time $\alpha(G)$ and the Kemeny's constant $\kappa(G)$ are two similar quantities, both measuring the time for the random walk on $G$ to travel between two randomly chosen vertices.
-We prove that, among all weighted trees whose edge-weights form a fixed multiset, $\alpha$ is maximized by a special type of "polarized" paths and is minimized by a unique weighted star graph.
-We also give a short proof of the fact that, among all simple trees of a fixed size, $\kappa$ is maximized by the path and is minimized by the star graph.
-Our proofs are based on the forest formulas for the average hitting time and the Kemeny's constant.
+We prove that, among all weighted trees whose edge weights form a fixed multiset, $\alpha$ is maximized by a special type of ``polarized'' paths and is minimized by a unique weighted star graph.
+We also obtain a similar characterization of the $\kappa$-maximizing and $\kappa$-minimizing elements among such a collection of weighted trees.
+Our proofs are based on the forest formulas for $\alpha$ and $\kappa$.